Q: How do I apply to study at NZLC? What is the application process?

-A: Young Learner classes are for students aged 11 – 17 years old.
-However, 16 and 17 year olds may enter the adult General English course or an academic course.
+A: Young Learner classes are for students aged 13 – 17 years.
+However, 16 and 17 year olds may enter the adult General English course or an Academic Course if requested and if a space is available.
 This will be at the discretion of the Academic Department.

 Q: What kind of family will I be placed with?

-A: Remember that both Auckland and Wellington are multi-cultural cities with people from all over the world.
+A: Auckland and Wellington are multi-cultural cities with people from all over the world.
 A typical Kiwi family in Auckland may have Asian, European or a Polynesian background for example.
 All our families are carefully selected by our homestay department.
-They are located in safe neighbourhoods as close to the school as possible.
+They are located in safe neighbourhoods around the city.

 Q: Do the homestay families have rules?

 A: As in any household, most families have their own rules.
 For example, “Dinner is served at 6.30 p.m.”, “Call if you will not be home”.
 All of our host families are very friendly, kind and reasonable and on their first day and they will let you know if they have any rules which they would like you to follow.

 Q: How can I contact my homestay family when I stay with them?

 A: Text messages are a good way of keeping in touch with your host family.
 It is polite to inform them if you are going to be home late or not coming home for dinner.